Saturday, May 10, 2008

 I am sharing this veggie and the dish with Laurie from Mediterranean Cooking in Alaska who is hosting WHB, originated by Kalyn, this week

-The bottle gourd was used in several different kinds of dishes in my home ranging from the dal, the lau-ghonto which I think was made with milk and usually white in color, another lau-ghonto with fish head, the lau-bori where the dish was garnished with fried moong dal vadis, the lau-chingri where the shrimp was mixed with the dish to dress up the simple homely dish.
+The bottle gourd was used in several different kinds of dishes in my home ranging from the dal, the lau-ghonto which I think was made with milk and usually white in color, another lau-ghonto with fish head, the lau ghonto with bori where the dish was garnished with fried moong dal vadis, the lau-chingri where the shrimp was mixed with the dish to dress up the simple homely dish.

 The recipe of Lau Bori and Lau Chingri here is as my Ma made it.

 Lauki/Bottlegourd ~ 3 cups.
 Peeled and chopped in small pieces.
-You need to cut the bottlegourd in really small & thin pieces, large chunks are a NO No. The cut should ideally be thinner than mine.
+You need to cut the bottlegourd in really small & thin pieces, large chunks are a NO NO.

-Tomato ~1/2 of a medium finely chopped in small pieces
+Tomato ~1 medium finely chopped in small pieces

 Green Chilli ~ 3-4 slit through the middle.
 I use hot Indian Geen Chillies